Jaycedam/nix/readme.md

 ## Apply NixOS configuration

-This will clone the repository and generate the system using flakes, it will use the hostname by default to see which modules to load.
+This will clone the repository to **~/dev/nix** and generate the system using flakes, it will use the hostname by default to see which modules to load.

 ```bash
 nix-shell -p git --run "curl -fsSL https://raw.githubusercontent.com/jaycedam/nix/master/install.sh | bash"